 So, the drugs varenicline and bupropion were more helpful than placebo in getting smokers to quit and they don’t seem to cause psychiatric side-effects.

 Now let me pose a question.
 Is stopping smoking really so difficult that you need to take a prescription drug to help you do it?
-But it’s worse than that: the fact that drugs are offered at all for this purposes merely reinforces smokers’ fears that quitting on their own is, indeed, difficult.
+But it’s worse than that.
+The fact that drugs are offered at all for this purposes merely reinforces smokers’ fears that quitting on their own is, indeed, difficult.
 Or very difficult.

 A commentator in The British Medical Journal (25 June 2016, p 521) made an interesting point about this paper:

-[I]t seems to me that a government serious about protecting its citizens from the harms of combustible tobacco would simply make the stuff unavailable.
+It seems to me that a government serious about protecting its citizens from the harms of combustible tobacco would simply make the stuff unavailable.

-The doctor (or smoking cessation counsellor) needs to be interested enough to take the trouble to try and understand why smokers really smoke and why it seems so difficult for them to stop.
+The doctor (or smoking cessation counsellor) needs to be interested enough to take the trouble to try to understand why smokers really smoke and why it seems so difficult for them to stop.
 It will then readily become apparent that all smokers are in the same situation.

 Nicotine products and drugs are not only unnecessary but they make it harder to quit; they should not be used.